QuickBooks Blog

 The next step in the accounting cycle is to post the transactions to the general ledger.
 Think of the general ledger as a summary sheet where all transactions are divided into accounts.
 It lets you track your business’s finances and understand how much cash you have available.

 Once posted to the general ledger, you need to balance all of your business’s transactions.
 Do this at the end of the accounting period, which can be monthly, quarterly, or annually, depending on the company.
-Known as the “trial balance,” this provides insight into the financial health of your company and can help you identify any discrepancies in your bookkeeping.
+Known as the “trial balance.”
+This provides insight into your company's financial health and can help you identify any discrepancies in your bookkeeping.

 The accounting cycle period can vary, but most businesses operate on a monthly, quarterly, or annual cycle.
 A common choice is a 12-month accounting period, either a calendar year or a fiscal year, depending on your reporting needs.